 Carol Mortensen Invasive Species Management Award For Team Achievement

 Minnesota Army National Guard Camp Ripley and St. Cloud State University

 Carol Mortensen Invasive Species Management Lifetime Achievement Award

 Spotted knapweed biocontrol insect collection

 The Minnesota Invasive Species Advisory Council, a diverse group with a common interest in battling nonnative invasive species in Minnesota was initiated in May 2001.
 The Council was formed in response to Presidential Executive Order 13112 on invasive species, the National Invasive Species Management Plan, and Minnesota Legislation that encouraged the state to plan and take action on invasive species.
 An Interagency Exotic Species Task Force, initially formed in 1990, preceded the current state invasive species council.

-The council is co-chaired by Minnesota Department of Agriculture (MDA) and Minnesota Department of Natural Resources (DNR) and now has 40 members and representatives organization involved in various aspects of invasive species research, prevention, and management.
+The council is co-chaired by Minnesota Department of Agriculture (MDA), Minnesota Department of Natural Resources (DNR), and USDA Forest Service, and now has 40 members and representatives organization involved in various aspects of invasive species research, prevention, and management.

 The purpose of the Minnesota Invasive Species Advisory Council is to provide communication, coordination, and integration among member organizations to implement elements of the Minnesota Statewide Invasive Species Management Plan by: